Liedzeit/pagidocsy/content/en/docs/Basics/Planning/Seiten tauschen.md

 ### Swapping page ranges

 It is also possible to swap several pages.
-To do this, select the first side of a range and choose **Swap page range** in the context menu of the first page of the second page range.
+To do this, select the first side of a range and choose **Swap page ranges** in the context menu of the first page of the second page range.

 {{< alert title="Note" >}}You can only swap page ranges with the same number of pages.{{< /alert >}}